ava-labs/avalanche-docs/docs/apis/avalanchego/avalanchego-release-notes.md

   swaps without revealing private keys to a node.
 - Fixed memory leak in the snowman request manager with oracle block processing.
 - Fix UTXO pagination bug that under-reported available funds.
-- Moved chain http logs to live in the human-readable chain logs folder.
+- Moved chain HTTP logs to live in the human-readable chain logs folder.
 - Restructure how IDs are managed to avoid heap allocations.
 - Optimized the `UniformSampler`s to avoid creating multiple maps.
 - Reduced usage of `ids.Set` in favor of `[]ids.ID` to better utilize continuous memory.